paulfioravanti/paulfioravanti.github.io/_drafts/using-c-plus-plus-bitcoin-libraries-in-elixir.md

 :ok
 ```

-Success!
+Excellent!
 Now that we have Elixir and C++ talking to each other, it's time to
 actually get Elixir talking with Libbitcoin.
 Also, it's probably okay to
 remove the `c_src/` directory from the project if you haven't already.